brenwin1/notionapi/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Fixed URL checks that now work without error (GitHub repository is now public)
+* Quote 'Notion API' in DESCRIPTION title field
+* Add web reference for 'Notion API' to description field
+* Export VCR helper functions to avoid ::: usage in documentation

 ## R CMD check results